shidalgo12/Final_Project/README.md

 #### NBA
 ![](Machine_Learning/Images/nba_heat_map.png)
 ### SEABORN SCATTERED FACETGRID
-These grids illustrate the correlation of on-court actions by player position.
+These grids illustrate the correlation of on-court actions by player position suggesting the following:
-1) This shows that Guards have taken more action making field goals vs. blocking attempted shots.
+1) Guards take more action making field goals vs. blocking attempted shots.
-2) Centers have dominated blocking shots while highly contributing to field goals as well.
+2) Centers dominate blocking shots while highly contributing to field goals as well.
 3) Centers make numerous offensive rebounds that often do not turn into 3-Pointers.
 4) Guards drive a greater number of Assists when stealing the ball.
 5) Forwards land in between each comparison.